If you're a new 2017 fitness tracker, ready or not, here we come. You can't hide, we're gonna f-i-n-d you.

 - Why getting paid could be the future of fitness trackingBe honest - what will get you off that sofa?
 Is it cold, hard cash?

-- Fitbit Alta HR first lookWe go hands-on with the new Fitbit Alta HR
+- Fitbit Alta HR first lookThe new Alta HR plays to Fitbit's strengths with improved fitness tracking

 - Mio Slice reviewA fitness tracker with great heart, but needs to do so much more